-SINCE 2008’S third quarter, student loans outstanding have soared 152%, even as overall household debt has increased just 13%, according to figures from the Federal Reserve Bank of New York.
+GROWTH IN STUDENT loans, a source of worry in recent decades, has abated in recent years.
+Student loans outstanding climbed 55% over the past 10 years, in line with the 53% increase in overall household debt, according to figures from the Federal Reserve Bank of New York.
 Research suggests that, among those who struggle to repay student loans, many had borrowed to attend a community or for-profit college, or failed to graduate.

-While education loans are available from some banks, students should probably focus on federal loans.
-Some 90% of student loans are made by the federal government.
+While education loans are available from some banks, students should probably focus on federal loans, which account for the vast majority of education loans.
 Parents might also consider the federal loan program for parents, as well as a home equity line of credit and possibly a 401(k) loan.

 Next: Student Loans